xtermjs/xtermjs.org/_docs/guides/security.md

 The demo application of the core repository is only meant for local development purposes of xterm.js itself and does not contain any security measures.
 Note that a websocket does not share typical security features applied by the browser engine to other resources like origin restrictions / CORS.
 Thus it is important to further secure the websocket yourself:
 - use secure transport (wss)
-- always use additional protocols on top of websocket messages to provide appropriate authorization and authentication mechanisms
+- use additional protocols on top of websocket messages to provide appropriate authorization and authentication mechanisms